 More Facts on Passion FruitPassion fruit has very low pectin content, of about 2.4 %, and the rind residue contains 5-6% protein content that can be used as fodder for cattle and poultry.

 Oil can also be extracted from the fruits of passion fruit and it contains 23% oil content.
 The oil extract of passion fruit has been compared to sunflower and soybean oil, which makes it useful for edible and industrial purposes.

 Pharmaceutical industries also have great interest in passion fruit, especially in European countries.
 The compounds such as passiflorine and glycoside of the plant P.incarnata, which is used as a sedative or tranquilizer.

-The juice of Passion fruit is also prescribed as a digestive stimulant and treatment for gastric cancer.
+The juice of Passion fruit is also prescribed as a digestive stimulant.